sfkleach/JinXML/Features.md

 > :notebook: Design note: this arises from the desire to unify element attributes and string valued objects.

 ## Trailing and optional commas
-Commas are entirely optional in JinXML - they are discarded during tokenisation and are purely cosmetic, included to improve readability.
-A single occurence may appear between or after JinXML terms.
-Hence the following are all permitted.
+Commas act as breaks between tokens but are entirely optional in JinXM.
+A comma may appear between or after JinXML terms but multiple commas are not allowed.
+All the following are permitted.
 ```
-{ size: 8 size+: 19 }
+{ size: 8 size+: 19 }    // Comma omitted
-{ size: 8, size+: 19 }
+{ size: 8, size+: 19 }   // Comma as separator
-{ size: 8 size+: 19, }
+{ size: 8 size+: 19, }   // Comma as terminator
-{ size: 8, size+: 19, }
+{ size: 8, size+: 19, }  // Commas as separator and terminator
 ```

 > :notebook: Design note: this is the most direct way to unify the syntactic behaviour of comma-free XML with Relaxed JSON while preserving much of their visual appeal.

 ## Semi-colons as alternatives to commas
-Semi-colons are acceptable alternatives to commas when separating/terminating JinXML expressions.
+Semi-colons are acceptable alternatives to commas for separating/terminating JinXML expressions.
 Between or after an expression there be a maximum of a single comma and/or semicolon.
 ```
 { size: 8, size+: 19; }   // Allowed
 [ true, false,;]          // Not allowed